 - It’s important for Muslims to have their baby’s hair cut before celebrating their Aqiqah.
 The haircut symbolizes purification and readiness for prayer and other religious rituals.

 - 2 sacrifices are offered for each male child

 Aqiqah rules for baby Girl

-The rules of aqiqah for a girl are the same as for a male, with the difference that only 1 sacrifice is sufficient
+The rules of Aqiqah for a girl are the same as for a male, with the difference that only one sacrifice is sufficient

-The animal sacrifice at an aqiqah ceremony is traditionally done by cutting the throat of a lamb or goat and letting it bleed out, but some people use other animals instead, such as cows or Camel
+The animal sacrifice at an Aqiqah ceremony is traditionally made by cutting the throat of a lamb or goat and letting it bleed out, but some people use other animals instead, such as cows or Camel.

 Types of The Slaughtered Animals